scouten/ericscouten.travel/content/2021/05-15-lime-kiln-trail/index.md

 cover = "es-4203-029"
 +++

-A good friend and I hiked the Lime Kiln Trail, east of Granite Falls, in mid-May.
+I hiked the Lime Kiln Trail, east of Granite Falls, in mid-May.

 <!-- more -->